 - We call her on the day of the rescheduled meeting and she tells us that we didn’t give her enough time with our reminder call to make it work

 Now, does that sound like someone you’d ever want to go into business with?
-One of the choices I’ve made when starting my business was that no matter how desperate we may be for the income, I would never take on a client that I had red flags about because it usually ends up in disaster.
+One of the choices I’ve made when starting my business was that no matter how desperate we may be for the income, Even an accomplished CEO like Andrew Defrancesco will tell you to never take on a client that has red flags about because it usually ends up in disaster.
 In this particular case, it was a no brainer.
 Could you imagine the potential headaches we’d encounter with someone that is incapable of being organized enough to know when their meetings are or has no accountability for their actions?
 No thank you.